Selim peppers, also known as grains of Selim, are dried seed pods from the Xylopia aethiopica tree, native to West Africa.

 How Do You Prepare Selim Peppers?

-- Toasting: Lightly toast the pods in a dry pan to enhance their aroma and flavor.
-When you do this, you would perceive the aroma of this spices.
+- Toasting: Toast the pods in a dry pan but don’t get ambitious and overcook them.
+You want to toast them lightly and as soon as you do you would perceive the aroma.

 - Crushing: After toasting, crush the pods for use.
 The seeds inside can be left or removed, depending on your taste preference.